 Disputes can also be avoided by aged care organisations and workers:

 - Providing information to residents and their families about palliative care and end of life decision-making, and the role and obligations of substitute decision-makers.

 - Providing education for staff on recognising a person’s deterioration so appropriate and timely palliative and end of life care can be provided, and families or substitute decision-makers advised.

-- Obtaining the person’s medication orders, prescriptions and instructions from the person’ GP early to enable timely access to and administration of end of life care and treatment.
+- Obtaining the person’s medication orders, prescriptions and instructions from the person’s GP early to enable timely access to and provision of end of life care and treatment.

 - Respecting the person’s treatment decision.
 Remember that it is lawful for a person with capacity to refuse to go to hospital or to receive life-sustaining treatment even if it will result in death.

-- Knowing what the law says about providing treatment by reading the following ELDAC Legal Toolkit factsheets:
+- Knowing what the law says about providing treatment by reading the following End of Life Law Toolkit factsheets:

 - Advance Care Directives

 - Legal Protection for Administering Pain and Symptom Relief